Cycle complex over the projective line minus three points : toward multiple zeta values cycles: Low weight examples and cycles corresponding to polylogarithms

-In order to show that they are non trivial, one shows that, in the localization sequence \eqref{locseq}, their images by the boundary map are non-zero.
+In order to show that they are non-trivial, we show that in the localization sequence \eqref{locseq}, their images under the boundary map are non-zero.
 It is enough to treat the case of $L_0$.
 Let $\ol{L_0}$ be the closure of $L_0$ in $\A^1\times \square^1$.
 Indeed, $\ol{L_0}$ is given by the parametrized cycle

 and the intersection with the face $u_1=0$ is of codimension $1$ in $\A^1\times\{0\}$ and the intersection with $u_1=\infty$ is empty.
 Hence $\ol{L_0}$ is admissible.